Metal Rolling & Forming

 APX York Sheet Metal can work with thick and thin materials of any kind.
 The narrower the width entering the roller machines means we can roll a thicker plate.
 For example, we can fashion dense materials to tight diameters.
 We can take a piece that’s 2 inches thick by 10 inches and roll it to be 19 inches in diameter.

 The type and grade of the material determine what the largest dimension we can roll is, along with the minimum radii.
 When it comes to harder substances, the plate rolling dimensions become smaller and the smallest radii increases.
 Our professionals can perform structural and plate rolling, heat induction and plate forming, and cold and hot cambering.

 At APX York Sheet Metal, we use machines called rollers to design various cylinder and tube designs.
 The roller pinches the material between two rollers and curves it as it comes in contact with the back roll to create a cylinder form.
 We then weld it together to craft a cylinder or whatever shape you require.
 The upper roller is in a fixed position, and the lower is adjustable to grip the material while the third roll, or the forming component, is also adjustable.

 Choose APX York Sheet Metal

 APX York Sheet Metal is your go-to sheet metal rolling company in central Pennsylvania.
-As a family-owned business for 71 years, we know every detail of the rolling technique and have perfected the method.
-When you choose our sheet metal fabrication services, you will receive efficient turnaround times and superior customer service.
+As a family-owned business for 71 years, we know every detail of the metal rolling technique and have perfected the method.
+When you choose our steel plate rolling services, you will receive efficient turnaround times and superior customer service.
 We will work with you during the process to ensure the perfect design.